Berlin's big property investors not intimidated by expropriation vote | DW | 30.09.2021

 The pressure is already on the politicians.
 The SPD's Franziska Giffey, who is set to become the new Berlin mayor, spoke out against expropriation during the election campaign.
 But on Monday, she said the result had to be respected and conceded a bill would have to be drafted.

-However, she cautioned that it would need to be both legally and financially watertight — something which many experts believe is impossible to achieve.
+However, she cautioned that it would need to be both legally and financially watertight — something that many experts believe is impossible to achieve.

 Jakob Hans Hien, a lawyer at Knauthe, one of Berlin's leading real estate law firms, believes the strength of the "yes" vote will force the city to examine a possible law.
 However, he firmly believes that any expert legal reports the city commission will find the proposal to be unconstitutional.